Eik-S/GS16_compiled/README.md

 ## Important:
-The text lists are located at src/inputLists/fooBar.txt The output of 'wallGet' is located at postLists/fooBar.json 'wallSearch' will create a new Folder named with the current date/time
+The text lists are located at src/inputLists/fooBar.txt 'wallSearch' will create a new Folder named with the current date/time
 #### :exclamation: Actually its not possible to work with own filenames or directorys :exclamation: